hycsg/csvquery/README.md

 voter_dataset = dataset.query({
-    "age": {          # this filter will run as a binary search since we indexed the data by age "gt": "17"    # the query will only return people who's age is greater than 17 },
+    "age": {          # this filter will run as a binary search since we indexed the data by age "gte": 18     # the query will only return people who's age is greater than or equal to 18 },
     "citizenship" {   # this will run after the binary search to filter the narrowed-down data "eq": "USA"   # people will only pass this filter if their "citizenship" field is equal to "USA"